The Tiny Bang Story: Gameplay

-The goal of The Tiny Bang Story is to find hidden objects in the form of jigsaw pieces and solve a series of 30 logical puzzles.
-The puzzles are connected together in a point and click adventure story, consisting of 5 short chapters that each end with a splash screen where the user has to piece the found jigsaw pieces together.

-The protagonist of the adventure story is the user, and is never portrayed, although there is some minor interaction with in-game characters.
-The Tiny Bang Story is notable in that it contains no spoken or written dialogue.
+The Tiny Bang Story takes place on an unnamed planet that was shattered into numerous jigsaw pieces by the explosion of a nearby soccer-shaped asteroid.
+The player is tasked with rebuilding the planet by collecting the missing pieces hidden throughout the game.

+The game is progressed through completing a total of 30 puzzles.
+Some puzzles may be attempted upon first encounter, but most puzzles in the game require the player to collect additional hidden objects to unlock.

+Notably, The Tiny Bang Story contains no spoken or written text except in menus.
+The player interacts with non-player characters only through visual cues.
+The game's hints system is diegetic, revealing the location of hidden objects through movements of a flying insect.
+Basic instructions for individual puzzles are also given through captionless illustrations.

 Development

-The Tiny Bang Story was developed by Colibri Games, an independent game development studio.
+The Tiny Bang Story was developed by Colibri Games, an independent game development studio based in Russia.
 Eduard Arutyunyan is the artist for the game, and Dmitriy Sannikov is the programmer.
 Andrey Arutyunyan was later added to the team to handle the business aspects.
 The art of the game was inspired by Dutch classic art, and the video game Machinarium by Amanita Design.

 Reception

 The Tiny Bang Story received mixed reviews on release.
 The average score on critic aggregate site Metacritic is 63/100, and 58% on GameRankings.
 Reviewers unanimously applaud the hand-drawn art style, calling it "gorgeous" or "absolutely stunning",.
 However most reviewers criticise the short playtime.
 Rock Paper Shotgun considers "hidden object games as potentially great puzzles, and The Tiny Bang Story is a superb piece of evidence for that", and subsequently declaring it the #20 "Best Puzzle Games Ever Made".
-XGN and AdventureGamers feels the puzzles are "easy" and "repetitive".
+XGN and Adventure Gamers feels the puzzles are "easy" and "repetitive".
 GamePitt notes that the "easiness makes the game suitable for the whole family, including younger children".